Canner/vulcan-demo/doc/template/README.md

 - [customers](https://github.com/Canner/vulcan-demo/blob/main/data/customers.csv) contains the basic information of our customers
 - [churners](https://github.com/Canner/vulcan-demo/blob/main/data/churners.csv) contains the monitoring result of them including their age, salary, marital status …etc, and `attrited` column indicates whether the customer was attrited or not.

-Instead of making predictions, we want to create APIs for further usage, we’ll make two APIs in this tutorial:
+Instead of making predictions, we want to create APIs for further usage, we'll make two APIs in this tutorial:

-- `/customer?name=${name}` to query user’s basic information.
+- `/customer?name=${name}` to query user's basic information.
-- `/customers?<filter>` to query users’ monitoring results that fit the filter.
+- `/customers?<filter>` to query users' monitoring results that fit the filter.

 ## Make an API with SQL: customer